elodin-sys/PX4-Autopilot/boards/elodin/aleph/README.md

 We should have USB working when the bootloader is successfully flashed, which we can then use with `QGroundControl` to flash the main firmware. `make elodin_aleph_bootloader` creates the bootloader and puts several binary flavors in `./build/elodin_aleph_bootloader`.

 You can use STM32CubeProgrammer to write the bootloader binary to address 0x08000000 or flash the ELF.
-Once this is flashsed, the STM32 USB should appear in `dmesg` alongside the RP2040.
+Once this is flashed, the STM32 USB should appear in `dmesg` alongside the RP2040.

 ## List of configuration files